rppgithub/CarND-Vehicle_Detection/README.md

 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

  It took more than 3 hours for a 50 second output.
 This approach won't work in the real world.
 I would have preferred a deep learning approach to detect vehicles and want to experiment with YOLO.
-I see that a fellow colleague has demonstrated this using YELO and will attempt this at a later date.
+I see that a fellow colleague has demonstrated this using YOLO and will attempt this at a later date.